solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 FPS enables the simulation of proposals within integration tests.
-This capability is essential for verifying the functionality of your proposals and ensuring they don't break existing features.
+This capability is essential for verifying the functionality of your proposals and ensuring they don't break existing features or ensuring the correctness of a deployment / governance proposal.

 ## Setting Up PostProposalCheck.sol